vocdoni/docs/docs/architecture/components/entity.md

 }
 ```

-### GatewayUpdate
+### Gateway update

+**Description**

-Bootnode servers provide the list of available gateways at the time of requesting.
-In order to keep an accurate state, Gateways need to notify events to the Bootnodes.
+Boot-node servers provide the list of available gateways at the time of requesting.
+In order to keep an accurate state, `gateways` need to notifiy specific events to show that they are still alive.

+This data schema provides the necessary params for the Gateways to communicate with the boot-nodes.

+**Usage**

-To this end, the `vocdoni.gateway-update` text field provides the details that Gateways need to use:
+`vocdoni.gateway-update` text record provides the details that Gateways need to use.

+This value is global and effects all the Gateways of the Entity.

+**schema**

+gatewayUpdate
 ```json
 {
   "timeout": 60000,                   // milliseconds after which a Gateway is marked as down